 Well I finally made it back to Houston.
 It’s my fifth stay in the United States and the fourth year in a row I have roomed with my friends for the summer.
 My return to Texas is also something of a farewell tour; come next year it is likely that my pals will be living in a state with a less punishing climate, and begin their life together as husband and wife.
 Their wedding will ensure a sixth visit to the US of A, but the years of the mythical summers will come to an end.
 So it is that this year then becomes my last chance, at least for a while, to see more of what Houston has to offer.
 The plane came in to land around suppertime and everything was much as I had left it and it was bright in the evening.
 Out of the window I had an unobstructed view of the low, gray buildings and the low, dark hardwoods.
 The grass was pale and everything had the sticky quality of a swamp.
-As we got closer to the runway, more buildings came into view; car dealerships with seas of glimmering car-tops and modest, gray motels, and every building site and industrial complex was low and spread out among the swamplands.
+As we got closer to the runway, more buildings came into view; car dealerships with seas of glimmering hoods, power plants belching fumes, and modest, gray motels copy-and-pasted across acres of concrete.
+Every building site and industrial complex was low and spread out among the swamplands.

 “Oh, you’re keeping that are you?”
 I asked.

 “Yes, of course I am,” she snarled, in this real patronizing way as though I knew what the hell was going on.
 She stared me down for a few seconds like I had insulted her, as I looked around for where “Immigration” was.
 She pointed me in one direction, before yelling at me to come back and wait for an agent who would escort me.
 I get taken to this little waiting room and left among a bunch of other miserable looking travelers who similarly have no idea why they have been disallowed entry.
 Across from me is a mother from India balancing a baby on one arm whilst trying to rein in a screaming naked toddler with the other.